HaarisSultan/data-analytics-power-bi-report166/README.md

 #### Step 1 - Download Power BI:

-In order to open a Power BI file, it must be installed locally.
-If you are using Windows, download and install Power BI Desktop for Windows from the official Microsoft website, and proceed to **Step 2**.
+In order to open a Power BI file, the Power BI application must be installed locally.

+- If using **Windows**, download and install _Power BI Desktop for Windows_ from the official Microsoft website, and proceed to **Step 2**.

-If using a Mac or Linux, you must create an Azure Virtual Machine (VM) instance running Windows.
-Once  provisioned, connect to your new VM from your local machine using the Remote Desktop Protocol (RDP) from within the Microsoft Remote Desktop application.
-Proceed to download and install Power BI Desktop for Windows from the official Microsoft website.
+- If using a **Mac or Linux**, you must create an _Azure Virtual Machine (VM)_ instance, running Windows.

+- Once provisioned, connect to your new VM from your local machine using the _Remote Desktop Protocol (RDP)_ from within the Microsoft Remote Desktop application.

+- Proceed to download and install **Power BI Desktop for Windows** from the official Microsoft website.

 #### Step 2 - Clone the project: